cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/tutorial/cli-wallet/exit.md

 id: Exit
 title: 6.
 Exit
 sidebar_label: Exit
+description: Gazelle's step-by-step guide for you to build a client wallet to make deposits, transfers, and withdrawals of Ether and ERC20 tokens to/from Plasma chains.
 ---

 In this chapter, we will implement exit functionality to withdraw your tokens from Plasma.